netsells/stylelint-config-netsells/README.md

 ### With webpack

-Add the stylelint-webpack-plugin to your project:
+Add the `stylelint-webpack-plugin` to your project:

 ```bash
 yarn add stylelint-webpack-plugin
 ```

-Add the loader into your workflow.
-The following example will force the linter to be ran before other loaders such as babel compilation.
-This means we lint the raw ES6 code rather than the transpiled ES5 output:
+Add the plugin to your webpack config:

 ```js
 const StyleLintPlugin = require('stylelint-webpack-plugin');